Heineken: The Boring Phone

-Heineken in collaboration with Bodega released a transparent dumbphone called The Boring Phone.
+Heineken in collaboration with Bodega released a transparent dumbphone called 'The Boring Phone'.
 It was made by Human Mobile Devices and was unveiled at Milan Design Week on 18 April 2024 with a party, and only 5,000 units were manufactured.
 It lasts for a week on standby mode using a single charge and provides around 20 hours of talk time (2G) and 6 hours of talk time (3G/4G) and cannot download apps.
 An app has been launched called "The Boring Mode" which has the ability to block apps for people who can't get their hands on a Boring Phone.
 It also has some games also featured on the Boring Phone like 1-Bit Email, Quick Snake, Taxi App, Sports Check, a Camera, etc. The Boring Phone charges with Micro USB, has 128MB internal storage, a MicroSD slot up to 32GB and a 1450mAh removable battery.
 It supports 2G, 3G and 4G technology with Bluetooth 4.2 and an AV (audio-video) jack.
 It also has FM radio, Dual SIM, a 0.3MP camera, internal 2.8" QVGA display and external 1.77" QQVGA.
 Its dimensions are 108 x 55 x 18.9mm and weighs 123g.

 Activities in Russia

-At the end of March 2022, over a month after Russia started its war in Ukraine, Heineken announced that it was leaving Russia (including with its other brands there, like Affligem, Amstel etc.), saying that ownership of the Russian subsidiary was no longer “durable or viable.”
+At the end of March 2022, over a month after Russia started its war in Ukraine, Heineken announced that it was leaving Russia (including with its other brands there, like Affligem, Amstel etc.), saying that ownership of the Russian subsidiary was no longer "durable or viable."
 But despite this promise Heineken hired more than 240 new staff and launched 61 new products on the Russian market that year, according to investigators from Follow the Money, based on an overview of 2022 by Heineken Russia.
-The Dutch brewer’s Russian subsidiary looked back on “a turbulent year, with many new growth opportunities.”
+The Dutch brewer's Russian subsidiary looked back on "a turbulent year, with many new growth opportunities."
 One of these opportunities being the departure of Coca-Cola and Pepsi from Russia, which Heineken "cynically" used to "enter the non-alcoholic carbonated beverage market".
-Heineken announced even more investments for 2023, including more modern packaging and new flavors.
-However, in August 2023, the company announced it had received necessary approvals to sell its Russian operations to Arnest Group for €1, completing its withdrawal process.
-The company expected a total loss of $323 million as a result of the deal.
+Heineken announced even more investments for 2023, including more modern packaging and new flavours.
+However, in August 2023, the company announced it had received necessary approvals to sell its Russian operations to Arnest Group for €1 plus a €100M commitment to repay domestic debt, completing its withdrawal process.
+The company expected a total loss of €300 million as a result of the deal.